 Private Companion Policy, Private Therapist Policy

-Residents may supplement the care and services provided at Deer Lodge Centre by contracting privately for the services of outside agencies or individuals.
-This is provided at the cost of the patient or resident.
-All individual contractors and resident or patient representatives will sign a formal release form that absolves the Centre from any responsibility.
-Forms for release of responsibility will be provided on the unit and must be completed before beginning of service.
+Residents/Patients may supplement the care and services provided at Deer Lodge Centre by contracting privately for the services of outside agencies or individuals.
+This is provided at the cost of the resident or patient.
+All individual contractors and resident or patient representatives will sign the Authorization and Release Form for Care and Treatment by non-Deer Lodge Centre Personnel form.
+The form must be completed before beginning of service.